BBCNI/Interminimal/README.md

 ## `Translate` - the translation context

 The translation context dictates the translation settings for all components below it.
 Contexts may be freely nested with each overriding one or more properties from the context above it.
+The most interesting properties of a translation context are `lang`, `defaultLang` and `translation` (the dictionary).

 ```js
 function MyThing() {